Ava-creates/DSL_Generator/README.md

 Use this to run pipeline on vulcan -> scripts/submit_with_config.sh

-PLease update the config script before runnign the above to adjust the hyperparameters.
+PLease update the config script before running the above to adjust the hyperparameters.